tobifotis/tobifotis/README.md

 # Hi 👋

-I'm passionate about technology and skilled in cloud development, migration, and implementation of cloud services.
-Seeking an internship opportunity where I can learn and develop my skills while actively contributing to innovative projects within a dynamic environment.

-##  🌱 I’m currently learning c++
+ Passionate DevOps engineer with a strong foundation in continuous integration and continuous deployment (CI/CD), skilled in cloud development and AWS services.
+Experienced in utilizing Git for version control and Jenkins for CI/CD pipelines.
+Always eager to learn and take on new challenges in the tech world.

 ## Skills
 - AWS ☁️ (Cloud Platform)